Britain's Next raises profit forecast for second time in two months

-Retail & ConsumerBritain's Next raises profit forecast for second time in two months

-British fashion retailer Next (NXT.L) raised its full-year profit guidance for the second time in two months as it reported better than expected first quarter trading.
+LONDON (Reuters) -British fashion retailer Next raised its full-year profit guidance for the second time in two months as it reported better than expected first quarter trading.

 The group, which trades from about 500 stores as well as online, said on Thursday its central guidance for pretax profit in the 2021-2022 fiscal year was now 720 million pounds ($1 billion), up from the 700 million pounds forecast in April.